-This article was published in School Library Journal's December 2014 issue.
+This article was published in School Library Journal's May 2015 issue.
 Subscribe today and save up to 35% off the regular subscription rate.